The King is Dead: The Last Will and Testament of Henry VIII

 This exciting book sets out to question this orthodoxy.
 Suzannah Lipscomb seeks to demonstrate that the case for a conspiracy is based on some critical historical errors and that the accumulated evidence points persuasively in a very different direction.
 The inescapable conclusion is that no such elaborate conspiracy theory is needed nor justified to explain the events of the last months of Henry VIII's life, nor the creation of his last testament.
 Henry VIII’s will was quite literally his will: the product of his volition alone.

-‘I was gripped by Suzannah Lipscomb’s The King is Dead, an elegantly written forensic examination of Henry VIII’s last will and testament, one of the most significant constitutional documents in British history.’
-Saul David
+Book of the Year 2015: ‘I was gripped by Suzannah Lipscomb’s The King is Dead, an elegantly written forensic examination of Henry VIII’s last will and testament, one of the most significant constitutional documents in British history.’
+(Saul David, Evening Standard)

 ‘A gripping, forceful and forensically detailed investigation into the most controversial document of Henry VIII’s reign’.
 Jessie Childs